BR4INL3SS/trivia-discord-bot/README.md

 ## Features

-There will be more features in the future but for new here are the features:
+There will be more features in the future but for now here are the features:
 - Trivia Games on your server and saved to a mongodb database
 - Trivia leaderboards using prisma aggregations